 Over the next year the couple worked on the idea and were lucky enough to find a firm in the nearby town of Boonville to help understand the complexities of desktop publishing.
 In September of 2000, the magazine known as Yadkin Valley Living launched, found a niche, and took off!

 The couple wound up closing their retail store to devote full effort to the publication.

 The magazine operated for many years in what was a horse barn, turned offices, in the middle of the Norman family farm.
-Today the company is in “downtown” East Bend in a 1904 farmhouse that offers plenty of office room to grow.
 The out in the country feel and theme to the magazine continues to celebrate home and garden, family, inspiring stories and great Southern Foods.